 Advertising (if you have taken the opportunity to monetise your blog).

-Blogs are mostly written by one person rather than a team.
+Blogs are mostly written by one person and not a team.

-No edition date (articles have dates but blogs are mostly undated).
+No edition date (articles have dates blogs are mostly undated).

 No cost (Blogs don’t cost anything but the time to read them).

 Letters to the editor (hmmm…), well there are comments.